Recreation Reserves

 Is the domain part of the Waikato River Trails?

 Yes.
-The domain is a stop on the Waikato River Trails network, making it a convenient base for walkers and cyclists on the trail.
+The reserve is a stop on the Waikato River Trails network, convenient for walkers and cyclists.

-On the shores of Lake Whakamaru in the South Waikato region, in the Waikato hydro lakes corridor between Taupō and Te Awamutu.
+On the shores of Lake Whakamaru in the South Waikato District, along Ongaroto Road (SH30) in the Waikato hydro lakes corridor.